dataflowr/website/index.md

 ### Annotation tool

-- [hypothes.is](https://hypothes.is/groups/EzzjE8gb/deep-learning-ens-2020) allows you to annotate this website and the web in general!
+- [hypothes.is](https://hypothes.is/groups/EzzjE8gb/deep-learning-ens-2020) allows you to annotate this website and the web in general.
+You'll find some hints for the practicals here!

 ### Social interactions